-repeatedly opening, reading, and closing a single file whose size varied from 1KB to 16MB.
-Figure 9 shows the results, where a speedup ratio of greater than 1 means that vNFS outperformed the baseline and a speedup ratio of less than 1 means that vNFS did worse.
+Caching.
+Our vNFS prototype does not yet support caching.
+In contrast, the baseline (in-kernel NFS client) caches both metadata and data.
+To study the cache's performance impact, we compared vNFS and the baseline when repeatedly opening, reading, and closing a single file whose size varied from 1KB to 16MB.
+Figure 8 shows the results, where a speedup ratio larger than one means vNFS outperformed the baseline; and a speedup ratio less than one means vNFS performed worse.